jessicaxtang/jessicaxtang/README.md

 ### Hi there 👋

-I'm a first year engineering science student at the University of Toronto passionate about technology, especially artificial intelligence and robotics.
+I'm a first year engineering science student at the University of Toronto passionate about technology, especially the cross section of machine learning and cognitive neuroscience.

 Check out the projects I have posted on my page-- more to come! ⚡